colemickens/win_autossh_svc/README.md

-reverse_winrdp_proxy
+win_autossh_svc
 --------------------

-This will install a Windows service that utilize's Cygwin's autossh to maintain a reverse proxy connection to your local RDP.
+This will install a Windows service that utilize's Cygwin's autossh to maintain a reverse tunnel to a port on a "remote" computer.

+The current config points the tunnel to 3389 on the destination machine and makes it available at 33890 on your local machine.

 Some terms:

-* LOCALMACHINE: the machine you're trying to RDP from
+* LOCALMACHINE: the machine you're connecting from
-* REMOTEMACHINE: the machine running the RDP service you want to RDP into
+* REMOTEMACHINE: the machine you're connecting to
 * REMOTESERVER: the third, world accessible machine to establish the ssh tunnel through

 Create a reverse tunnel into the REMOTEMACHINE via REMOTESERVER: